 Some links for the week, mine and others:

 At CBS MoneyWatch I'm blogging on how you should Upgrade Your Work Rituals… read more »

 I wrote in my last post about trying some of the tips in Crystal Paine's book, 21 Days to a More Disciplined Life.
 Day 13 suggested reading 168 Hours, which seemed like it might not be so helpful for me (personally -- I hope it is for other people!).

-But I decided to reread my chapter on "Controlling your calendar" in advance of working on some workday product… read more »
+But I decided to reread my chapter on "Controlling your calendar" in advance of working on some workday productivity… read more »

 Those of you who have been around here for a while know that I don’t have particularly romantic notions of writing.
 It is a career like any other, and while it gives one what I find a more satisfactory output than, perhaps, auditing tax returns, that is my opinion.
 There are lots of ways to pay the bills.
-Writing — crazily enough — turns out to be one… read more »
+Writing -- crazily enough -- turns out to be one of them.